Tomato Industry Consultant

 I left Campbell's as Assistant to the Plant Manager, worked three years at T.H.
 Richards, a fruit and tomato processor, and worked one year at American Home Foods before returning to Campbell Soup in 1984 to run their new Tomato Processing Research Group.
 Years later I transferred to the Commercialization and Improvement Group in charge of tomato ingredients, tomato products processing, and new technology.

-I was Chairman of the Tomato Processing Research Committee for 5 years for California League of Food Processors (CLFP), and currently an Affiliate Member of CLFP.
+I was Chairman of the Tomato Processing Research Committee for 5 years for California League of Food Processors (CLFP), and currently I am Affiliate Member of CLFP.

 I coauthored and presented CLFP's successful Tomato Processing School for 5 years.